Hugh-Kumbi/Cybersecurity-Portfolio/VI. Tcpdump & Wireshark/Instructions.md

 Your Linux user's home directory contains a sample packet capture file that you will use at the end of the lab to answer a few questions about the network traffic that it contains.

-## Task 1: Identify Network Interfaces
+### Task 1: Identify Network Interfaces

 In this task, you must identify the network interfaces that can be used to capture network packet data.

-## Task 2: Inspect the Network Traffic of a Network Interface with Tcpdump
+### Task 2: Inspect the Network Traffic of a Network Interface with Tcpdump

 In this task, you must use `tcpdump` to filter live network packet traffic on an interface.

-### Exploring network packet details

-In this example, you’ll identify some of the properties that `tcpdump` outputs for the packet capture data you’ve just seen.

-## Task 3: Capture Network Traffic with Tcpdump
+### Task 3: Capture Network Traffic with Tcpdump

 In this task, you will use `tcpdump` to save the captured network data to a packet capture file.

-## Task 4: Filter the Captured Packet Data
+### Task 4: Filter the Captured Packet Data

 In this task, use `tcpdump` to filter data from the packet capture file you saved previously.